Sports Coach Logo Sports Coach Training Principles Fitness Components

 Foam Shell Helmets or In-Mold Helmets

 This type of helmet is manufactured from superior-quality foam polystyrene with a partially covered thin layer of plastic.
-The plastic comprises In-Mould, otherwise known as injected mold.
-The foam shell helmets share the same similarities as the Petzl Sirocco.
-It is made up of EPS and EPP, which makes it extremely light at 145 or 165 grams.
+The plastic is comprised of in-moulded plastic, otherwise known as injected mould.
+Foam shell helmets share the same similarities as the Petzl Sirocco.
+They are made of EPS and EPP, which makes them extremely light at 145 or 165 grams.

 Hybrid Shell Helmets